-No meeting fees are paid under the current Director Compensation Policy.
-Service as a member of a committee other than the Audit Committee or Compensation Committee does not result in additional compensation.
-Directors who are employees of the Company are not paid additional compensation for service as a director.
-In addition to regular annual compensation, the Board may approve special compensation to a non-employee director for non-recurring Board work; no special compensation was paid in fiscal 2020.
+- No meeting fees are paid.
+Service as a member of a committee other than the Audit Committee or Compensation Committee does not result in additional compensation. - · Directors who are employees of the Company are not paid additional compensation for service as a director. - The Board may approve special compensation to a non-employee director for non-recurring Board work; no special compensation was paid in fiscal 2021. - All directors are entitled to reimbursement by the Company for reasonable travel to and from meetings, and reasonable food and lodging expenses incurred in connection therewith and other reasonable expenses.

 The Director Compensation Policy assumes service for a full year; directors who serve for less than the full year are entitled to receive a pro-rated portion of the applicable payment.
-Each "year," for purposes of the Director Compensation Policy, will be deemed to begin on the date of our annual meeting of stockholders.
+Each "year," for purposes of the Director Compensation Policy, will be deemed to begin on the date of our Annual Meeting of Stockholders.